Skip to main content

 • Squash mix (as the water can sometimes taste a bit different to home)

-Top Tip: If you’re trying to keep costs down plan to have breakfast at the tent, snacky lunches in your daypacks but have dinner from one of the stands so you don’t miss out on too much of the fun stuff.
+Top Tip: If you're trying to keep costs down, plan to have breakfast at the tent, snacky lunches in your daypacks, but grab dinner from one of the food stands so you don't miss out on too much of the fun.

 Toiletries

-There are plenty of toilets and showers at camp and they are cleaned and restocked on a very regular basis, however it can be useful to keep some toilet roll and hand sanitiser in with you just in case!
+There are plenty of toilets and showers at Camp Kindling and they are cleaned and restocked on a very regular basis.
+That said, it's handy to keep some toilet roll and hand sanitiser with you just in case!

 • Toothbrushes & toothpaste